leon4rd/test/README.md

-## I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.